 Zanamivir.
-Zanamivir is approved for treatment among children aged \geq 7 years.
-The recommended dosage of zanamivir for treatment of influenza is two inhalations (one 5-mg blister per inhalation for a total dose of 10 mg) twice daily (approximately 12 hours apart) (259).
+Zanamivir is approved for treatment of influenza among children aged ≥ 7 years.
+The recommended dosage of zanamivir for treatment of influenza is two inhalations (one 5-mg blister per inhalation for a total dose of 10 mg) twice daily (approximately 12 hours apart); the chemoprophylaxis dosage of zanamivir for children aged ≥ 5 years is 10 mg (two inhalations) once a day (317).

 Oseltamivir.
-Oseltamivir is approved for treatment among persons aged ≥ 1 year and for chemoprophylaxis among persons aged ≥ 13 years.
-Recommended treatment dosages for children vary by the weight of the child: the dosage recommendation for children who weigh ≤ 15 kg is 30 mg twice a day; for children weighing >15-23 kg, the dosage is 45 mg
+Oseltamivir is approved for treatment and chemoprophylaxis among persons aged ≥ 1 year.
+Recommended treatment and chemoprophylaxis dosages of oseltamivir for children vary by the weight of the child.
+The treatment dosage recommendation of oseltamivir for children weigh ≤ 15 kg is 30 mg twice a day; for children weighing >15-23 kg, 45 mg twice a day; for those weighing >23-40 kg, 60 mg twice a day; and for children weighing >40 kg, 75 mg twice a day (310).
+The chemoprophylaxis recommended dosage of oseltamivir for children weighing ≤ 15 kg is 30 mg once a day; for those weighing >15-23 kg, 45 mg